jessefalzone/jesse.cafe/content/blog/icons-and-svgs/index.md

 # Scripting the Conversion

-Back to ICO -> SVG conversion.
+Back to the ICO -> SVG conversion.
 I wrote a quick Node.js script to batch process the icons.
-The requirements were as follows:
+My requirements were as follows:

 1. Accept an ICO file and/or a directory as an argument.
 1. If a directory was specified, recursively search that directory for ICOs.
-1. Deconstruct each image variant from each ICO.
+1. Deconstruct each ICO into its icon variants.
 1. Convert each variant to a pixel-perfect SVG.
 1. Save SVGs to the specified directory.